kokizzu/hatrie_cache/README.md

 # hatrie_cache
-Experimental distributed memcache using HAT-Trie (a data structure designed by Dr Nikolas Askitis)
+Experimental **TO BE** distributed memcache using HAT-Trie (a data structure designed by Dr Nikolas Askitis)

 _**warning**: this project obviously not ready for production_